Embrace Inventory Management and Watch Your Customer Satisfaction and Profits Soar

 Safety stock inventory.

-Safety stock inventory management is extra inventory that is ordered and set aside in case the company doesn’t have enough for replenishment.
+Safety stock inventory management is extra inventory ordered and set aside if the company lacks enough replenishment.
 This helps prevent stock-outs typically caused by incorrect forecasting or unforeseen changes in customer demand.

 FIFO and LIFO.

 LIFO and FIFO are methods to determine the cost of goods.
-FIFO, or first-in, first-out, assumes the older inventory is sold first in order to keep inventory fresh.
+FIFO, or first-in, first-out, assumes the older inventory is sold first to keep inventory fresh.

-LIFO, or last-in, first-out, assumes the newer inventory is typically sold first to prevent inventory from going bad.
+LIFO, or last-in, first-out, assumes the newer inventory is typically sold first to minimize warmed-over inventory.

 Reorder point formula.